 I’ve made it my personal mission to advocate for women in financial services because I’m convinced this is a great business for women and our industry is so much better off when we have diverse insight and conversation.

-Although I’ve been with that company – Securities America – 31 years, we have evolved so much I feel as if I’ve worked for a variety of companies including a startup, a small private company, a medium-size enterprise and a publicly traded company.
+Although I’ve been with that company – Securities America – 31 years, we have evolved so much I feel as if I’ve worked for a variety of companies including a startup, a small private company, a medium-sized enterprise, and a publicly-traded company.
 With each, I’ve had to challenge myself to grow.
 Starting in on the ground floor, I did practically everything at first, from licensing to recruiting to compliance and operations.
-I could almost recite every commission, expense, mutual fund description and limited partnership out there.
+I could almost recite every commission, expense, mutual fund description, and limited partnership out there.
 By 1988, we had over 200 registered reps, and I was named vice president of operations.
 In 1994, we launched our advisory firm, Securities America Advisors, and I was named president.
 We soon became a serious player in the independent space, ranking as a Top 10 independent broker-dealer in 1995.
 In 1998, we were acquired by American Express, and I took on the additional role of chief marketing officer for the Securities America companies.
 We were included in the spin-off with Ameriprise Financial in 2005 and then sold to Ladenburg Thalmann in 2011.

 Today, I’m proud to be a part of Securities America.
-With over 2,000 financial advisors across the country, over $60 billion in client assets and nearly $23 billion in advisory assets, we have 500+ amazing employees who constantly strive to help our advisors grow, perfect and protect their practices so they can deliver exceptional advice and service to their clients.
+With over 2,000 financial professionals across the country, over $60 billion in client assets and nearly $23 billion in advisory assets, we have 500+ amazing employees who constantly strive to help our advisors grow, perfect and protect their practices so they can deliver exceptional advice and service to their clients.